Last Updated on June 29, 2021 by Henry John

 According to the Association for Safe International Road Travel, “Nearly 1.25 million people die in road crashes each year and an additional 20 – 50 million are injured or disabled”.

-The World Health Organization approximates the number of death as a result of road accident to 1.35million people each year.
+The World Health Organization approximates the number of death as a result of road accidents to 1.35million people each year.

-In the United States for instance, road crashes are the single greatest annual cause of death of healthy US citizens travelling abroad (asirt.org).
+In the United States, for instance, road crashes are the single greatest annual cause of death of healthy US citizens traveling abroad (asirt.org).

 But how will self-driving cars greatly reduce these rates?

 According to a 2016 NHTSA Fatality Report, “Human errors cause 94 percent of all motor vehicle crashes”.

 This simply means by removing humans from the driving process, self-driving cars are eliminating 94% of the cause of road accidents; basically speaking.